borh/clj-mecab/README.md

 ## BUGS

 -   For some yet unknown reason, calling .getSurface on a Node object will not work (empty string) the first time, but will the second time.
     Currently this means that :orth is not generated when using IPAdic.
+Probably same issue as taku910/mecab#26

 ## License

-Copyright © 2013-2015 Bor Hodošček
+Copyright © 2013-2016 Bor Hodošček

 Distributed under the Eclipse Public License, the same as Clojure, as well as the 3-clause BSD license.